bouwew/plugwise/README.md

 # plugwise
-Python library for Plugwise supporting the Adam and Anna (firmware 3.x.y)
+Python library for Plugwise supporting the Adam and Anna (firmware 3.x.y).
+This library is based on the work of @laetificat and @CoMPaTech on the haanna-library.

 Get data like this: